-A fuel cell uses the chemical energy of hydrogen or another fuel to cleanly and efficiently produce electricity.
-If hydrogen is the fuel, electricity, water, and heat are the only products.
+A fuel cell uses the chemical energy of hydrogen or other fuels to cleanly and efficiently produce electricity.
+If hydrogen is the fuel, the only products are electricity, water, and heat.
 Fuel cells are unique in terms of the variety of their potential applications; they can use a wide range of fuels and feedstocks and can provide power for systems as large as a utility power station and as small as a laptop computer.

 Why Study Fuel Cells

 How Fuel Cells Work

 Fuel cells work like batteries, but they do not run down or need recharging.
 They produce electricity and heat as long as fuel is supplied.
 A fuel cell consists of two electrodes—a negative electrode (or anode) and a positive electrode (or cathode)—sandwiched around an electrolyte.
 A fuel, such as hydrogen, is fed to the anode, and air is fed to the cathode.
 In a hydrogen fuel cell, a catalyst at the anode separates hydrogen molecules into protons and electrons, which take different paths to the cathode.
 The electrons go through an external circuit, creating a flow of electricity.
 The protons migrate through the electrolyte to the cathode, where they unite with oxygen and the electrons to produce water and heat.
 Learn more about:

-View the Fuel Cell Technologies Office's fuel cell animation to see how a fuel cell operates.
+View the Hydrogen and Fuel Cell Technologies Office's fuel cell animation to see how a fuel cell operates.

 Research and Development Goals

 The U.S. Department of Energy (DOE) is working closely with its national laboratories, universities, and industry partners to overcome critical technical barriers to fuel cell development.
 Cost, performance, and durability are still key challenges in the fuel cell industry.
 View related links that provide details about DOE-funded fuel cell activities.